 Ulrich discussed the importance of education in nursing programs to prepare undergraduate and graduate students for clinical practice.

-The Joint Commission requires ethical resources be available--be it a committee, an individual or a community organization, Turner said.
+The Joint Commission requires nursing ethics resources be available--be it a committee, an individual or a community organization, Turner said.
 Additionally, the ANCC Magnet program requires ethics resources.

 “Every hospital should have an ethics committee, and nurses need to have a voice in the decisions that are being made,” Ulrich said.
 “They can access an ethics committee to voice their concerns and get help.”

-Ulrich also suggested providing unit-based ethics mentors who could help nurses think through the issues when facing them.
+Ulrich also suggested providing unit-based ethics mentors who could help nurses think through the ethical dilemmas when facing them.
 She advocated for more creative solutions.